Explicitly correlated wavefunctions of the ground state and the lowest quintuplet state of the carbon atom: Results and discussion

 The $^5S_u$ term appears at 33735.121(18)cm$^{-1}$, so the reference ``excitation energy'' amounts to 33705.530cm$^{-1}$.
 Subtraction of extrapolated, nonrelativistic energies (table \ref{tab-isotop}) gives 33605(1)cm$^{-1}$, which misses the experimental result by about 100cm$^{-1}$.

 The convergence of relativistic shifts and their components, for fixed nucleus, is illustrated with the data presented in table \ref{tab-relconv}.
 As expected, the mass-velocity and electron-nucleus Darwin terms are dominant and their convergence with increasing number of basis functions is unsatisfactory.
 The differences between the results obtained in two successive largest basis sets still exceed 10$\mu$hartree, for both states.
 The expectation value of $\hat{H}_3$, which contains two-electron Dirac delta operator, converges also slowly but the differences fall below 1 $\mu$hartree.
-The orbit-orbit interaction energies behave nonmonotonically, and look converged within $0.1\mu$hartree.
+The orbit-orbit interaction energies are converged within few nanohartree.
 Fortunately the errors of individual components cancel to some extent, owing to the optimization of nonlinear parameters of the wavefunction \cite{Cencek-relat}, so that five decimal digits of total relativistic scalar corrections for both states seem to be stable and converged even better than their nonrelativistic energies.
 There is however no perspective to extrapolate these corrections to infinite basis set limit.
+The results agree fairly well with published relativistic corrections, obtained with less accurate wave functions \cite{Davidson-CH2,C-MCHF} ($\langle\hat{H}_1\rangle$, $\langle\hat{H}_2\rangle$ and $\langle\hat{H}_3\rangle$).
+The orbit-orbit term has been calculated only for the ground state, in the Quantum Monte Carlo simulation \cite{atoms-Seth}.

-Assuming the same scalar relativistic corrections for the $^{12}C$ isotope as for $^{\infty}C$ (which is expected to be correct within a fraction of $\mu$hartree for total correction \cite{Stanke-FNM}) and adding their values obtained in the largest basis sets to extrapolated nonrelativistic energies from table \ref{tab-isotop}, corrected energies are obtained: $E(^3P_g)=-37.857266$ and $E(^5S_u)=-37.703663$.
-Their difference amounts to $0.153603$ hartree, or 33712~cm$^{-1}$.
+Assuming the same scalar relativistic corrections for the $^{12}C$ isotope as for $^{\infty}C$ (which is expected to be correct within a fraction of $\mu$hartree for total correction \cite{Stanke-FNM}) and adding their values obtained in the largest basis sets to extrapolated nonrelativistic energies from table \ref{tab-isotop}, corrected energies are obtained: $E(^3P_g)=-37.857269$ and $E(^5S_u)=-37.703662$.
+Their difference amounts to $0.153607$ hartree, or 33713~cm$^{-1}$.
 It is not possible to calculate its standard deviation, because of lacking error estimation for relativistic corrections.
 Assuming arbitrarily that the error range is doubled, it would amount to 2~cm$^{-1}$.
-The missing contribution of at least 5~cm$^{-1}$ to the excitation energy may stem from radiative corrections.
+The missing contribution of at least 6~cm$^{-1}$ to the excitation energy might stem from radiative corrections.